pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

                     "s3:GetObject"
                 ],
                 Resource: [
-                    `arn:aws:s3:::${bucketName}/*` // policy refers to bucket name explicitly ]
+                    `arn:aws:s3:::${bucketName}/*` // Policy refers to bucket name explicitly.
+                ]
             }]
         };
     }

-    // Set the access policy for the bucket so all objects are readable let bucketPolicy = new s3.BucketPolicy("bucketPolicy", {
+    // Set the access policy for the bucket so all objects are readable. let bucketPolicy = new s3.BucketPolicy("bucketPolicy", {
-        bucket: siteBucket.bucket, // refer to the bucket created earlier
+        bucket: siteBucket.bucket, // Refer to the bucket created earlier.
-        policy: siteBucket.bucket.apply(publicReadPolicyForBucket) // use output property `siteBucket.bucket`
+        policy: siteBucket.bucket.apply(publicReadPolicyForBucket) // Use output property `siteBucket.bucket`.
     });

     return {